jordansissel/sysadvent/2011/11/article.md

 system on a small office server, the speed of USB2.0 has proven to be just fine.

-## Configuring Filesystems and the Automounter
+## Configuring File Systems and the Automounter

 For simplicity and robustness, I configured the external backup drives with one large, journaled, ext3 filesystem.
 Again, I didn't try to